 Federal law requires that individuals in this line of work obtain federal firearms licenses before dealing and selling firearms to customers.
 In addition to this, dealers must also conduct background checks on anyone who is attempting to purchase a firearm.

-Federal charges typically occur when someone is accused of committing a crime that impacts the federal system, or commits crime(s) that take(s) place over multiple states.
+Federal charges typically occur when someone is accused of committing a crime that impacts the federal system or commits a crime(s) that take(s) place over multiple states.
 Most criminal charges are handled by local and state government officials, but federal charges are different.
 In this circumstance, the federal government will step in and play a primary role in the case, while aggressively pursuing a conviction for the individual accused of committing the crime.

 Many federal crimes carry along extremely harsh and severe penalties.
 If convicted of a federal crime such as racketeering or human trafficking, individuals may face decades behind bars.

 It is extremely important for firearm sellers to closely adhere to these federal laws.
 Dealing firearms can quickly end in turmoil and cause deadly weapons to end up in the wrong hands.
-Individuals who are convicted of juvenile crime such as child cruelty have no business being able to purchase a firearm without any sort of background check, and when this happens, new threats to our communities are created.
+Individuals who are convicted of juvenile crimes such as child cruelty have no business being able to purchase a firearm without any sort of background check, and when this happens, new threats to our communities are created.

 The actions of James Cary Bennett, Jack Don Sims, and Raleigh Merriam Selby cannot be tolerated.
 As we all know, the majority of us have the right to bear arms, and in addition to this, selling firearms is a field of work that many people pursue.
-However, when people begin dealing firearms without taking the necessary steps to do it safely and lawfully, terrible consequences can occur.
+However, when people begin dealing with firearms without taking the necessary steps to do it safely and lawfully, terrible consequences can occur.
 They risk selling a firearm to a violent person that has unlawful and violent intentions.
 They risk selling a firearm to a mentally unstable individual who does not know the severity of the weapon they’re holding.
 They risk selling a firearm to a person that may use this as a tool to commit crimes and victimize innocent, hardworking citizens of Dallas, Texas, and its many surrounding areas.

 The Law Offices of Richard C. McConathy, based in Dallas, Texas, are here to help individuals who may be facing federal charges.
-We understand that federal crime can be extremely intimidating for some, which is why we have studied the ins and outs of the local, state, and federal law for years.
-We understand that we are living in tough times due to COVID-19, but we are still extremely committed to help individuals who are in need of quality legal defense.
+We understand that federal crime can be extremely intimidating for some, which is why we have studied the ins and outs of local, state, and federal law for years.
+We understand that we are living in tough times due to COVID-19, but we are still extremely committed to helping individuals who are in need of quality legal defense.
 Our staff remains focused on providing clients with the best experience 24 hours a day, 7 days a week.
 We are using technology to stay in touch with current and prospective clients, and we are taking all necessary precautions in order to keep our staff and clientele safe.

-Are you still worried about your federal crime charges or allegations?
-If so, it’s not too late to get in touch with Law Offices of Richard C. McConathy of the greater DFW case.
+Are you still worried about your federal criminal charges or allegations?
+If so, it’s not too late to get in touch with the Law Offices of Richard C. McConathy of the greater DFW case.
 Contact our team at (972) 233-5700 to speak to a litigation expert.
 You can also get in touch with us by filling out our online contact form and we’ll get back to you quickly.